tanishaness/SPROCTOR/CODE_OF_CONDUCT.md

 ## Introduction

-SPROCTOR is an comprehensive platform that connects students, educators, and professionals to resources such as scholarships, job opportunities, and community discussions.
-By participating in this community, you agree to contribute positively and respectfully, fostering an environment that promotes inclusivity, learning, and collaboration.
+SPROCTOR is an AI-driven proctoring system designed to monitor offline exams and estimate the cheat percentage of students.
+It leverages cutting-edge computer vision techniques using OpenCV (CV2) and MediaPipe to detect and analyze suspicious behavior during examinations.

 ## Our Commitment